-So in the cases above, your servicer might be treating extra payments as prepayments and moving back your due date rather than lowering your principal.
-Or the servicer might be set up to automatically apply extra payments to pay down the lowest-interest loan first, costing you more in interest.
+So in the cases above, your student loan servicer might be treating extra payments as prepayments and moving back your due date rather than lowering your principal.
+Or, the servicer might be set up to automatically apply extra payments to pay down low-interest loans first, costing you more over time.

 Birken had another issue with her payments.
 She had been paying $600 a month voluntarily but had her payment reduced to her $360 minimum just before her loans were transferred.

-However, she said, “When MOHELA bought my loan, they recorded $600 as my minimum payment and would not allow me to change it back to the minimum I had with FDLS.”
+However, she said: “When MOHELA bought my loan, they recorded $600 as my minimum payment and would not allow me to change it back to the minimum I [previously] had.”

 What you can do

-You have the right to tell your servicer how to apply any extra student loan payments, and the servicer has to follow your instructions.
-Write a letter outlining how you want extra payments to be applied (you can use the sample letter provided here).
+You have the right to tell your student loan servicer how to apply any extra student loan payments.
+You could write a letter outlining how you want extra payments to be applied (you can use the sample provided here).

 “Being able to lay your hands on your original paperwork is also important,” Birken said.
-With her original paperwork from FDLS in hand, she was able to prove her minimum was $360 and get the payment changed.
+With her original paperwork, she was able to prove her minimum was $360 and get the payment changed.